ByScripts/ByscriptsStaticEntityBundle/README.md

 You can use StaticEntity in your project like any other library.

-**This 1.x branch supports SensioFrameworkBundle 2.x (Used by Symfony 2.3)**
+**This 1.x branch supports SensioFrameworkBundle 2.x (Used by Symfony 2.3 Standard Edition)**

-For support of SensioFrameworkBundle 3.x (Used by Symfony 2.4+), use the 2.x branch
+For support of SensioFrameworkBundle 3.x (Used by Symfony 2.4+ Standard Edition), use the 2.x branch

 ## Installation

 ### Add the package in your composer.json

-At command line, run `composer require byscripts/static-entity-bundle:~2.0`
+At command line, run `composer require byscripts/static-entity-bundle:~1.0`

 ### Enable the Bundle